Shining X-rays on asymptotically safe quantum gravity: Introduction

 \section{Introduction}

 Einstein's theory of gravity, known as general relativity, is the standard theory to describe gravitational phenomena in our Universe.
 Since it was proposed back in 1915, a large variety of experiments have been performed to check its veracity.
 For most of history, these tests were able to probe only the weak-field regime~\cite{will2014}, and general relativity (GR hereafter) proved to be highly successful.
 The story in the strong-field regime is quite interesting.
 Over the past few years, tests in the strong-field regime have become commonplace~\cite{Bambi2015,LIGOScientific:2019fpa,Carson:2019rda,Vincent:2020dij}.
-While largely successful here too, some features of GR in the strong-field regime render it unsuitable as the final theory.
-These include the presence of singularities, and the difficulties to find a theory of quantum gravity beyond an effective low-energy model.
+Though early results are in full agreement with GR~\cite{LIGOScientific:2019fpa,Akiyama:2019eap,Abdikamalov:2019zfz}, theoretical considerations cast doubt on the veracity of GR in all regimes.
+These include the presence of singularities~\cite{Penrose:1964wq}, and the difficulties to find a theory of quantum gravity beyond an effective low-energy model~\cite{tHooft:1974toh}.
 Both these issues suggest that there is some theory that supersedes GR, and of which GR is the low energy limit.
-Various proposals of such superseding theories are matters of active research, the most popular ones being string theory and loop quantum gravity.
-For any such proposal, determining its veracity is impossible if its predictions are not testable.
+Various proposals of such superseding theories are matters of active research, the most popular ones being string theory~\cite{Aharony:1999ti} and loop quantum gravity~\cite{Ashtekar:2011ni}.
+Determining the validity of any such proposal is impossible if the theory does not have any testable predictions.